MrPifo/DBD-Plus/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://www.gnu.org/licenses/gpl-3.0.de.html) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.de.html) link for details.
 You can share and improve my software.
 Please upload your version and send me an email to: dbdplus.official@gmail.com

 ## Issues/Help